agentherder/sync-poc/README.md

-# Todo App
+# Todo Sync PoC

-A simple todo app built with React and TypeScript.
+A basic todo component that renders in a web app and browser extension.

+No sync between any components, tabs, web or extension.
+This serves as a barebones foundation for exploring sync solutions.

+## Planned PoC

+Try a proof-of-concept for the core features:

+1. A Chrome-only web SPA with persistent offline state
+2. A Chrome-only browser extension with persistent offline state
+3. Sync state offline between extension and web SPA and across tabs

 ## Repository Structure